- Deadline Extended for Retail Store of the Year Design Competition

-- LAST CALL: Retail Store of the Year Design Competition
+- January 8 is deadline for Retail Store of the Year competition

-- Deadline Extension: 2012 Retail Store of the Year Design Competition
+- Early Bird Deadline for Retail Store of the Year

 Chicago Making good on its expansion promise, Aldi announced Monday that it will open approximately 25 locations in the Dallas-Fort Worth area by spring 2010, according to the Dallas Morning News.